Momm and Popp Residency For Parent Artists

 MOMM AND POPP RESIDENCY PROGRAM

 As parent artists ourselves, we know how difficult it is to maintain a practice and raise a family.
 We are fortunate to have created an environment in which our life, art and community are all interwoven.
 Launched in 2016, The Momm and Popp family residency invites parent artists into our unique arts ecosystem, to explore hybrid forms of life and work, in which children can become an intrinsic part of the workspace and creative experience.

-Families are housed in the Guest House, a single family house across the street from Popps Packing and adjacent to our workshop and expansive green spaces for a one month residency program.
-The Guest House is equipped with all the basics for small children (baby gates, playpen, crib, stroller, toys and books) and Popps staff can help coordinate childcare when needed.
+Families are housed in the newly renovated Popps Emporium, a 2 bedroom apartment across the street from Popps Packing and adjacent to our workshop and expansive green spaces.
+Popps Emporium is equipped with all the basics for small children (baby gates, playpen, crib, toys and books) and Popps staff can help coordinate childcare when needed.